Ivan-flowers/spring-batch5-mongodb/README.md

 ### Usage
 1. start this app
 2. call "/launchJob" endpoint to read the sample data from Mongodb, process it and write into csv file

+### Results
+1. in resources one can find csv file.
+This is the file processed by the spring batch, and the data fetched from mongo
+2. In local MongoDB, "sample_training" db, service collections are generated and populated by the data about batch processing:
+   1. ExecutionContext
+   2. JobExecution
+   3. JobInstance
+   4. Sequence
+   5. StepExecution - from this collection one can read the progress, "readCount", "writeCount" fields